Side effects of PrEP

 One important consideration is between tenofovir and non-steroidal anti-inflammatory drugs (NSAIDs), especially diclofenac.
 Together these can cause kidney problems.
 Other medicines in this class include ibuprofen and naproxen.
 Avoid using these medicines if you are taking PrEP, or let your healthcare provider know if you need to take them.

-You should always tell your healthcare provider (including your GP) if you are prescribed other medicines or taking gym supplements.
 You can also ask a pharmacist.
 Tell them you are taking PrEP so that they can check for any interactions.
 This includes over-the-counter medications.

 Hormone therapy

-But some studies have shown slightly lower levels of PrEP in transgender women taking feminising hormones.
+But some studies have shown slightly lower levels of PrEP medication in transgender women taking feminising hormones.
 Transgender women who are taking gender-affirming (feminising) hormone therapy can use daily PrEP.
 They should only use event-based dosing while under the care and supervision of a consultant in genitourinary medicine or infectious diseases.